-There’s an old computer programming term that goes by the initials GIGO, it stands for garbage in, garbage out.
-That is to say that if your inputs (knowledge ,assumptions and data) are bad, your outcomes are likely to be bad.
-So if you’re basing your actions on inaccurate information, you’re much less likely to achieve a positive outcome.
+There’s an old computer programming term that goes by the initials GIGO that stands for garbage in, garbage out.
+That is to say that if your inputs (knowledge, assumptions and data) are bad, your outcomes are likely to be bad as well.
+Therefore, if you’re basing your actions on inaccurate information, you’re much less likely to achieve a positive outcome.

 People will give you inaccurate information for a number of reasons.
-The person may not understand what their own motivations are.
-They may intentionally keep their motivations secret in order to gain an advantage, or they just don’t have the self-awareness to understand their own motivations.
+The person may not understand what their own motivations are, they may intentionally keep their motivations secret in order to gain an advantage, or they just don’t have the self-awareness to reflect on their own motivations.

 There are virtually an unlimited number of factors that can affect a person’s perspective, and it’s just plain impossible to know them all.
 Some factors are deeply ingrained from childhood.

 If someone was raised in a strict setting, they may have a very black and white view of things.
-While other factors are more transitory, they got yelled at by their boss this morning.
+Other factors are more transitory.
+For example, if they got yelled at by their boss this morning, their mood will change, shifting their perspective temporarily.
 These are all factors that influence a person’s perspective.

-By taking yourself out of the equation, the motivations of your opponent becomes clearer.
-And by understanding the other side’s true motivations, you’re in a better position to anticipate their responses and offer them an acceptable compromise.
+By taking yourself out of the equation, the motivations of your opponent become clearer.
+Furthermore, by understanding the other side’s true motivations, you’re in a better position to anticipate their responses and offer them an acceptable compromise.